GoTolstoy/tolstoy-toly-kb/products/play/product/user-flows/content-integrations-sources.md

 - UX / UI
     - these integrations can be found in 2 areas inside the app
         - library page
-            - The content source integrations (such as Instagram, Tiktok and Google drive) are available from the **Library page** in the app.
+            - The content source integrations (such as Instagram, Tiktok, YouTube, and Google drive) are available from the **Library page** in the app.
             - The library page presents a content management area where users can connect various content sources for their assets (videos and images) in addition to organize and tag their assets.
             - This page has 2nd navigation panel grouping the assets by type, source or playlist.
 The content source integrations are available under the ‘Sources’ menu item.
             - **Sources Menu Item:**